Azure/azure-sdk-for-js/sdk/communication/communication-verified-recipients/README.md

 You can get a key and/or connection string from your Communication Services resource in the [Azure Portal][azure_portal].
 You can also find the endpoint for your Communication Services resource in the [Azure Portal][azure_portal].

-Once you have a key, you can authenticate the `VerifiedRecipientClient` with any of the following methods:
+Once you have a key, you can authenticate the `VerifiedRecipientsClient` with any of the following methods:

 ### Using a connection string